-Covid-19 cases exceed 100,000 a day for the first time, even as the nation is split on the pandemic vs. the economy
+Coronavirus cases exceed 100,000 in one day for the first time, even as the nation is split on the pandemic vs. the economy

 “Something that deeply worries me is either way this election goes, Trump will still be in charge the next few weeks, when cases are higher than they’ve ever been,” she said.
 “And he’s made clear there will be no top-down, coordinated action coming from the federal government.”

-Despite months of surveys that clearly indicated strong voter disapproval of the president’s response to the pandemic could weigh heavily against his re-election effort, more voters chose the economy as the primary issue in casting their ballots, exit polling showed.
+Despite months of surveys that clearly indicated strong voter disapproval of the president’s response to the pandemic could weigh heavily against his reelection effort, more voters chose the economy as the primary issue in casting their ballots, exit polling showed.

-Even if Biden captures the White House, the results appear to signal that, for many people, covid-19 disease is not as daunting as the prospect of being unable to pay their bills or send their children to school.
+Even if Biden captures the White House, the results appear to signal that, for many people, covid-19 is not as daunting as the prospect of being unable to pay their bills or send their children to school.

 “I got news for you, pal.
 Covid-19 is over.
-It’s done,” said Nick Arnone, owner of HLSM, a software company for the power sports industry, in Plains, Pa.
-“We have therapeutics, so deaths are way down; we are very close to a vaccine.
+It’s done,” said Nick Arnone, owner of HLSM, a software company for the power sports industry in Plains, Pa.
+“We have therapeutics, so deaths are way down.
+We are very close to a vaccine.
 We’ve got to ride it out now.

 “But if we don’t have a strong economy, there is no way we can do anything.
 Trump is correct.
 Without a good economy, there is no way to dig our way out of this.”

-About 35 percent of voters said the economy was the most important issue for them, while about 17 percent cited the pandemic and roughly 2 in 10 were motivated most by racial inequality.
+About 35 percent of voters said the economy was the most important issue for them, while about 17 percent cited the pandemic and about 2 in 10 were motivated most by racial inequality.

 At the same time, however, just over half the voters said it is more important to contain the virus, even if that hurts the economy, while slightly more than 4 in 10 said rebuilding the economy is most critical, even if that impairs work to quell the virus.